Nearly 5,120 workers in Allen, Wells and Whitley counties were jobless last month, resulting in 2.4% unemployment, figures released Monday show.

 But the October rate was less than half the 5.0% who couldn't find jobs the same month a year ago, Indiana Department of Workforce Development data indicates.

 Allen, Wells and Whitley comprise the Fort Wayne metropolitan statistical area, in which 208,766 out of 213,883 workers were active in the labor force last month.
 That's up from 206,957 from a October 2020 labor force numbering 217,862.

 In September, the metro area had a 2.7% jobless rate.
 But the federal Bureau of Labor Statistics says the most accurate comparisons are the same month year over year because of seasonal events including changes in weather, harvests, major holidays and school schedules.

-Monday's preliminary data release also showed Indiana's overall jobless rate at 2.5% for October compared with 5.1% a year ago.
-If seasonally adjusted, though, this year's October rate would be 3.3% compared with 5.6% a year ago in October.
+The preliminary data released today also showed Indiana's overall jobless rate at 2.5% for October.
+If seasonally adjusted, though, the rate would be 3.3% compared to 5.6% a year ago in October.

 Howard County, which includes Kokomo, had the highest rate at 4.2%.
-Union County, where the county seat of Liberty is an hour west of Cincinnati, tied with LaGrange County for the lowest – 1.5%.
-Adams County tied with three others for the second-lowest rate of 1.6%, state data shows.
+Union County, where the county seat of Liberty is an hour west of Cincinnati, Ohio, tied with LaGrange County for the lowest -- 1.5%